Nsustain/.github/profile/README.md

   </b>
   <br>
   <br>
-  An open-source website for the environment and sustainability.
+  An open-source community for the environment and sustainability.
 </p>

 <br>